loeeeee/immich-in-lxc/README.md

 Also, there is no need for a privileged container, if one does not plan to mount a file system directly inside the LXC container.

-This tutorial uses `Ubuntu 24.04 LTS` LXC image as a base.
-Things will differ in different distro, though.
+This tutorial is tested on `Ubuntu 24.04 LTS` and `Debian 12` LXCs.
+Things will differ in different distros, though.

 ## Mount host volume to LXC container (Optional)